jbossdemocentral/dv-fuse-integration-demo/README.md

   Use case 1 - Use the JDBC component to access a virtual database
   Use case 2 - Use the SQL component to access a virtual database
-  Use case 3 - Use the Olingo component to access a virtual database (this is planned for the Fuse 6.2 release)
+  Use case 3 - Use the Olingo component to access a virtual database
   Use case 4 - Use the REST component to access a virtual database

   NOTE:  Make sure the fabric server passwords for the Maven Plugin is in your ~/.m2/settings.xml file so that the maven plugin can login to the fabric.
 See the example in the support/settings.xml file.
 Also make sure JAVA_HOME is setup, such as - export JAVA_HOME="/etc/alternatives/java_sdk" - on Fedora.